Nirgundi Seeds | Sambhalu Beej | Chaste Seeds | Nirgund

 -

-Always use under medical supervision, especially in therapeutic doses
+Always consume Nirgundi under medical supervision, particularly in strong therapeutic doses.

 Weight | N/A |